nealpalmer/UsbJoy/README.md

 **How to program pic16f15213 on SmartButton using UsbJoy's USB interface:**
 - Connect 3+3+3pin cable ends into UsbJoy (match yellow 11,white 10,green 7 connectors), connect 5-pin cable end into SmartButton.
 - Run "program_pic smartbutton.hex COM[#]".
+- You will need to create a cable to connect J8,J11,J12 to a 5-pin header.
+It is probably easiest and more reliable to make an 3+3+3-pin to 5-pin XH only cable, and then solder the B5B-XH header to a 0.1" header.
+ - pin1: MCLRn -> Green/J8.2
+ - pin2: 5V -> White/J11.1
+ - pin3: GND -> Yellow/J12.3
+ - pin4: PGD -> Yellow/J12.2
+ - pin5: PGC -> White/J11.2

 **How to initially configure UsbJoy:**
 - Connect USB to a PC.